jerome3o/jerome3o.github.io/projects/_posts/2022-01-06-smart_flat_noise_maker.md

 2. A [RabbitMQ deployment](https://github.com/jerome3o/jankyflat/blob/master/rabbitmq/docker-compose.yml) for brokering the request for annoying sounds
 3. A [consumer](https://github.com/jerome3o/jankyflat/blob/master/consumer/main.go) that listens for requests and plays a sound through a speaker in our hallway.

 If you've got a bunch of RPis, speakers, spare time, and good flatmates sitting around feel free to try it out.
-The [source code](https://github.com/jerome3o/jankyflat) is available to all, and setup and running is well documented in the read me.
+The [source code](https://github.com/jerome3o/jankyflat) is available to all, and setup and running is well documented in the readme.

 The frontend (not my best work):